Cojacfar/Capstone/Report.md

 ### Algorithms and Techniques
-In this section, you will need to discuss the algorithms and techniques you intend to use for solving the problem.
-You should justify the use of each one based on the characteristics of the problem and the problem domain.
-Questions to ask yourself when writing this section:
-- _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?
-- _Are the techniques to be used thoroughly discussed and justified?
-- _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?

 The approach for this project, as mentioned above, is to use a Convolutional Neural network to classify tweets.
 In order to use a CNN, we first need to treat the data properly.
 These a few notable choices in this task.